tc39/proposal-temporal/docs/calendar-draft.md

 Main issue: https://github.com/tc39/proposal-temporal/issues/403

-If properties of Temporal.Date, etc., are to be enumerable, the calendar should choose which properties to expose; for example, the Japanese calendar might choose to make `.era` enumerable, whereas other calendars might not.
+If properties of Temporal.Date, etc., are to be enumerable, the calendar should choose which properties to expose.
 This operation can cake place in the factory methods of the Temporal.Calendar protocol, such as `.dateFromFields()`.

+This is a work in progress, and this document will be updated once we reach consensus on #403.

 ## Default Calendar